What is a Validation Engineer and How Can You Become One?

 • Manage, coordinate and guide the execution of the site validation master plan

-• Provide the relevant support for regulatory audits, submissions and other auditor requests
+• Provide support for regulatory audits, submissions and other auditor requests

 • Develop and run test protocols

-• Ensure projects are managed in conjunction with all regulatory requirements such as health & safety, cGMP, construction, environmental, etc
+• Ensure projects are managed in compliance with regulatory requirements such as health & safety, cGMP, construction, and environmental standards

 • Develop and write commissioning, qualification and validation documents following established standards and templates.

-• Perform and conduct P&ID walk-downs and verification of system drawings
+• Perform P&ID walk-downs and verification of system drawings

 • Ensure the validation status of equipment and systems are in compliance with cGMPs at all times.